grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** Trust me, Benjamin, if there is one word I fear most in communication, it is "obvious".
 Miscommunication happens most often around things that people consider obvious, simply because other people do not.

-**Jane:** Ok, I am in.
+**Jane:** Ok, I'm in.
 What do I do?

-**Johnny:** Let's go through stories one by one and see if we can find some key examples of how the features work.
+**Johnny:** Let's go through the stories one by one and see if we can find some key examples of how the features should work.
 The first story is...

 ### **In order to** know that the calculator is turned on, **As a** tax payer **I want** to see "0" on the screen as soon as I turn it on.

-**Jane:** I do not think there is much to talk about.
+**Jane:** I don't think there's much to talk about.
 If you display "0", I will be happy.
-That is all.
+That's all.

-**Johnny:** Let's write down this example:
+**Johnny:** Let's write this example down using a table:

 | key sequence | Displayed output | Notes                   |
 |--------------|------------------|-------------------------|